UPDATE: Taiwan Legal Research

-Alex (Xiaomeng) Zhang is a Reference Librarian and Adjunct Professor of Law at the University of Michigan Law School.
+Alex Zhang is the Assistant Dean for Legal Information Services and Professor of Practice at the Washington and Lee University School of Law.
+Prior to W&L, Alex was the Head of Public Services and Lecturer in Law at Stanford University Law School.
 She received B.A. in Philosophy and a Chinese Law Certificate from Nanjing University, China and a M.A. in Philosophy from Tulane University.
 She attended the University of Kansas Law School earning her J.D. with a certificate in International Trade and Finance Law in 2006.
 She also received a M.S.I from the University of Michigan, School of Information in 2009.
-Alex supervises Law Library’s Reference and Information Desk, reviews Law Library’s Foreign, International and Comparative Law collection and chairs Law Library’s Approval Plan Committee.
-Alex also teaches Advanced Legal Research class at the University of Michigan Law School.
+Alex taught Advanced Legal Research at both Stanford Law School and University of Michigan Law School.

 Table of Contents

 Taiwan is a society of legal pluralism.
-Dutch, traditional Chinese, Japanese and American legal traditions all heavily influenced the development of Taiwan legal system.
-For example, the VOC first introduced a tax system to Taiwan, which remained effective through Zheng period.
+Dutch, traditional Chinese, Japanese and American legal traditions have all heavily influenced the development of the Taiwanese legal system.
+For example, the VOC first introduced a tax system to Taiwan, which remained effective through the Zheng period.
 More specifically, it instituted a licensing system to license hunters to areas under Dutch control and collected taxes from farming to receive revenues.

 Since its primary purpose is to use Taiwan as a base to establish its monopoly of sea trade in East Asia, the Dutch did not intend to exercise much more control that is political or judicial than maintaining peaceful environment for economic and trade development.
 In terms of laws and regulation, Dutch laws generally applied.
 With specific Taiwan local matters, local ordinances applied.
 It set up three courts: A Dutch court, a Japanese court and a Chinese court.
 With matters, dealing with Chinese or Japanese, Chinese or Japanese court and laws applied.
 With matters dealing with aborigines, tribe custom and laws governed.
 With matters involving Dutch people and serious matters including matters involving conflicts between ethnic groups, Dutch court and laws controlled.